top of page

 Any other tips for travelling around Japan?

-And the Hyperdia app is a great on-the-ground resource in Japan, for researching train services and planning day trips.
+And the Jorudan site is a great on-the-ground resource in Japan, for researching train services and planning day trips.
 We found it particularly useful when doing journeys outside of the main cities - like our day spent hiking the Kibune to Kurama trail during our stay in Kyoto.
 There is also an option to limit search results to those train journeys for which the JR Pass is eligible, which is invaluable for anyone travelling on the pass and wanting to make sure that a particular journey is included.

 Pocket WiFi - Getting around in a foreign country is made immeasurably easier if you have access to online maps, and so having some mobile data is useful.